 Body length of sharks is measured from the last gill slit to the base of the tail.
+Partial length is from the back of the gills to the front of the tail.
 Interdorsal fin length is from the front of the first dorsal fin to the back of the second dorsal fin.

-Species New South Wales South Australia Tasmania Victoria Western Australia Elephantfish N/A N/A Bag limit of 2 Bag limit of 1 N/A Gummy Shark Bag limit of 5 combined total with other sharks and rays Bag limit of 2 combined total with School Shark Min. size 45 cm body length Bag limit of 2 combined total with School Shark Min. size 75 cm whole or 45 cm headed & tailed Bag limit of 2 combined total with School Shark Min. size 45 cm body length Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length School Shark Bag limit of 5m combined total with other sharks Min. size 91 cm total length Bag limit of 2 combined total with Gummy Shark Min. size 45 cm body length Bag limit of 2 combined total with Gummy Shark Min. size 75 cm whole or 45 cm headed & tailed Bag limit of 2 combined total with Gummy Shark Min. size 45 cm body length Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length White Shark Protected species return to water unharmed Protected species return to water unharmed Protected species return to water unharmed Protected species return to water unharmed Protected species return to water unharmed Bronze Whaler Bag limit of 1 Bag limit of 1 Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length Port Jackson Shark Bag limit of 5, combined total with other sharks and rays.
+Species New South Wales South Australia Tasmania Victoria Western Australia Elephantfish N/A N/A Bag limit of 2 Bag limit of 1 N/A Gummy Shark Bag limit of 5 combined total with other sharks and rays Bag limit of 2 combined total with School Shark Legal min. partial length of 45 cm Bag limit of 2 combined total with School Shark Legal min. partial length of 45 cm Bag limit of 2 combined total with School Shark Legal min. partial length of 45 cm Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length School Shark Bag limit of 5m combined total with other sharks Min. size 91 cm total length Bag limit of 2 combined total with Gummy Shark Legal min. partial length of 45 cm Bag limit of 2 combined total with Gummy Shark Legal min. partial length of 45 cm Bag limit of 2 combined total with Gummy Shark Legal min. partial length of 45 cm Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length White Shark Protected species return to water unharmed Protected species return to water unharmed Protected species return to water unharmed Protected species return to water unharmed Protected species return to water unharmed Bronze Whaler Bag limit of 1 Bag limit of 1 Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length Port Jackson Shark Bag limit of 5, combined total with other sharks and rays.
 N/A Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length Broadnose Sevengill Shark Bag limit of 5, combined total with other sharks and rays.
 N/A Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 Bag limit of 3 total combined with other large pelagic finfish Max. size 70 cm interdorsal fin length Southern Fiddler Ray Bag limit of 5, combined total with other sharks and rays.
 N/A Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 combined with other rays Max. size 1.5 m width Bag limit of 3 total combined with other large pelagic finfish Smooth Stingray Bag limit of 5, combined total with other sharks and rays.
 N/A Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 combined with other rays Max. size 1.5 m width Bag limit of 3 total combined with other large pelagic finfish Southern Eagle Ray Bag limit of 5, combined total with other sharks and rays.
 N/A Bag limit of 2 Boat limit of 5 combined total with other sharks and rays Bag limit of 1 combined with other rays Max. size 1.5 m width Bag limit of 3 total combined with other large pelagic finfish